 Hard candy or lollipops: these contain a large amount of sugar, which can lead to digestive issues, extreme drops in blood sugar, liver complications or seizures.
 Be especially aware of candy that is sweetened with xylitol instead of regular sugar.
 Xylitol is a popular artificial sweetener (primarily to make things “sugar-free”).
 Some of the more popular candy and gum sweetened with xylitol are Airheads, Juicy Fruit gum, and Zollipops.

 Also, please make sure to keep your pet away from candy packaging, like sticks and plastic wrappers.
 If ingested, they can result in choking or intestinal blockage.

-If your pet consumes chocolate, raisins, candies containing xylitol, please contact the ASPCA Poison Control line or message us on our app to chat directly with a vet!
+If your pet consumes chocolate, raisins, candies containing xylitol, please contact the ASPCA Poison Control line or message us on our app to chat directly with our healthcare team!
 Prepare ahead of time and have emergency numbers readily available.
 Download the app here(it’s free!).

 WHAT ABOUT DECORATIONS?